walkingriver/walkingriver.github.io/_posts/2019-06-30-make-splash.md

 Like yesterday's script to create iOS icons, this one is pretty straightforward.
 It is a lot of brute force, and assumes a happy path.
 Unlike yesterday's, this one actually allows you to specify the splash screen to be converted, and it will then build the appropriate `res` folder.
 Simply take those files and drop them into your Android Capacitor project.
 You'll find them in `./android/src/app/main/res`.

-Feel free to make suggestions on improvement.

-# Feedback Appreciated
-Do you have any comments or questions?
-Did I make any mistakes in this post?
-Let me know on Twitter.
-I'm [@walkingriver](https://twitter.com/walkingriver).